 Wroclaw has a large population of young people, and there are many great things to do in this beautiful city.

-I spent my days wandering around the beautiful Old Town (keeping an eye out for the many dwarf statues!), eating delicious and cheap food, gazing at street art, and simply getting swept up in the fantastic atmosphere that Wroclaw has!
+I spent my days wandering around the beautiful Old Town (keeping an eye out for the many dwarf statues!), eating delicious and cheap food (definitely try some Polish kopytka!), gazing at street art, and simply getting swept up in the fantastic atmosphere that Wroclaw has!

 A basic private room in Wroclaw through Airbnb will cost around €15-20 and there are many great cheap restaurants where you can get a good meal for €4-5, making it one of the cheapest cities in Europe to visit.